revbayes/revbayes/help/md/mvNNI.md

 tree of n taxa, every such tree has (2n - 6) NNI "neighbors" that are one NNI move away.
 This neighborhood is smaller than that induced by more complex topology moves such as `mvSPR`.
-As a result, `mvNNI` is computationally cheaper than `mvSPR` and will often have exhibit higher acceptance rates, but explores tree space less thoroughly and is more likely to get stuck in local optima (resulting in poor mixing).
+As a result, `mvNNI` is computationally cheaper than `mvSPR` and will often exhibit higher acceptance rates, but explores tree space less thoroughly and is more likely to get stuck in local optima (resulting in poor mixing).
 The RevBayes implementation of the NNI move can be applied to both `BranchLengthTree` and `TimeTree` objects.
 ## authors